BasHuijben/AI_learns_snake/README.md

 3. Penalize snakes for taking a lot of steps

 ### Dashboard
-A simple is dashboard is generated to train and view the AI to play snake
+A simple dashboard is generated to train and view the AI to play snake